-- Select the SNMP Version, either v1 or v2c, that is configured for the host management device. - Enter a Community String (Community Name) that you have defined previously in the SNMP Community table.
-The Community String must correlate with one of the communities displayed on the SNMP Community Table page.
-If you enter a Community String that has not been pre-defined, the Trap Host entry is displayed, but agent/manager communication fails. - Click Apply.
+- Enter the Host IP Address for the management device that is to receive the SNMP traps. - Select the SNMP Version, either v1 or v2c, that is configured for the host management device. - Enter a Community Name that you have defined previously in the SNMP Community table.
+The Community Name must correlate with one of the communities displayed on the SNMP Community Table page.
+If you enter a Community Name that has not been pre-defined, the Trap Host entry is displayed, but agent/manager communication fails.

+4. Click Apply.
 The new host is added to the table.